GPU Cloud Comparison Report: Neoclouds for AI Infrastructure

 Overview

-CoreWeave is the largest neocloud by GPU count.
-Founded in 2017 as Atlantic Crypto (Ethereum mining), the company pivoted to GPU cloud in 2019 and went public on Nasdaq (CRWV) in March 2025, raising ~$4B at a $35B valuation.
-The company operates 250,000 GPUs across 32 data centers.
+CoreWeave is among the largest neoclouds by GPU count.
+Founded in 2017 as Atlantic Crypto (Ethereum mining), the company pivoted to GPU cloud in 2019 and went public on Nasdaq (CRWV) in March 2025.
+The company runs roughly 250,000 GPUs and, as of May 2026, has expanded to 43 data centers.

 Infrastructure